shsagir/play-area-sync/docs/domains.md

 ## About domains on fortrabbit

 Each fortrabbit [App](/app) has its own, unique [App URL](/app#toc-app-url).
-Additionally you can route any external domain to your App.
+Additionally you can route any number of external domains to your App.
 Your goal here is to have your App running under your own domain.

 First off, make sure that the App knows about the domain.
 Then point the domain to your fortrabbit App with your domain provider.
 Start the process in the fortrabbit Dashboard like so: